 Flow Range: 225 – 2,050 U.S. GPM (51 – 465 m³/hr) Maximum Pressure: 150 psi (10.3 bar)

 This third-party-tested product line meets the needs of a demanding municipal industry.
 Boasting low-lead and NSF certifications, the PWC Separator is the ideal solution for public waterworks applications.
-The PWC can remove 98% of all sand-like particles that are 200 mesh or larger in just a single pass, all with minimal water loss or maintenance.
+The PWC can remove up to 98% of all sand-like particles that are 200 mesh or larger in just a single pass, all with minimal water loss or maintenance.

 Frequently Asked Questions

 Answer: Flow rate is the most important factor in determining separator size because all LAKOS Separators operate within a prescribed flow range.
 Pipe size is not a factor in model selection so do not use your existing pipe size to determine the separator size.
 Required separator size is often, but not always, smaller than the existing piping, and appropriate hardware is used to match the inlet/outlet size with existing piping.

 Answer: LAKOS factory-built purge controllers (ABV, ABV2, AKE, APP, AFS, EFS) do not have factory-set timings.
 The required purge frequency and durations vary depending on flow rates, solids concentrations, type of solids, etc. The controller time settings must be set at installation and LAKOS literature LS-608 can be used to help establish purge duration and frequency based on the application.